-: Water pipe with length equal to or larger than one diameter of the pipe, ending at a fitting through which water flows only when the fitting is opened.
+Cycle of concentration : The ratio between the concentration of dissolved solids in the pipe, ending at a fitting through which water flows only when the fitting is opened.
 These extra areas of the cooling tower system contain stagnant water, which can cause building up of bacteria and sludge in recirculating system, and can then contaminate the system.